The Original Hybrid

-If you think you might want to return it, carefully read the terms and conditions for the retailer’s returns policy before you order your mattress.
+If you think you might want to return it, carefully read the terms and conditions for the retailer’s returns policy before you order it.

-Use our list of to reduce the risk of ordering a dud.
-Create a shortlist of supportive and long-lasting mattresses and try them out thoroughly in the shop before you buy.
+Use our to compare and create a shortlist of supportive and long-lasting mattresses and try them out thoroughly in the shop before you buy, if you possibly can.
 Lie on each one for at least 10 minutes in the position you’d normally sleep in.

-Even if your mattress doesn’t come with an official sleep trial, you are entitled to cancel any online order from the moment you place the order until 14 days from the day you receive it, thanks to the .
+Even if your mattress doesn’t come with an official sleep trial, you're entitled to cancel any online order from the moment you place the order until 14 days from the day you receive it under the .
 You then have a further 14 days to actually send the goods back.